As a dedicated cook or professional chef, it is not unusual to have big sets of more than a dozen different types of kitchen knives in use at once.

 Since a boning knife is designed to remove meat from the bone, it tends to be thicker and have better force endurance.
 The fillet knife, meanwhile, is made to cut thin fish slices and thus is typically thinner, longer, and more flexible.

-Which ones of these knives do you own?
-Do you prefer a chef’s knife or a Santoku for general cutting work?
+Which ones of these types of knives do you own?
+Do you prefer a chef’s knife or something specific for your cooking prep?
 Are there any other important types of kitchen knives that you think should be in the list?
 Let us know in the comment section!